REVOX PA Liquid Sterilant

 Peracetic Acid as a Cold and Non-toxic Liquid Biocide

-REVOX sterilization technology uses a room temperature vapor composed of acetic acid and peracetic acid (PAA).
+The REVOX Sterilization Solutions technology uses a room temperature vapor composed of acetic acid and peracetic acid (PAA), also known as VPA.

 Mode of Action

 The vaporized peracetic acid (VPA) interacts with numerous cellular constituents breaking them down and inactivating routine functionality.
 With the disintegration of the bacterial cell wall, internal components will no longer be contained and are unable to organize.